 - 1. Browse for the file with the sampling point information using the Evaluate Metamodel option in the Features tab in the Setup dialog.
 The file must be in .csv format although spaces, commas or tabs are allowed as delimiters.
 The file must contain two header lines.
 The first header line contains the variable names.
 The second header line contains the variable types; in this case "dv" (design variable) suffices.
-The variable types "nv" (noise variable) or "dc" (discrete variable) can also be used and will achieve the same result (see also Appendix E.3.1).
+The variable types "nv" (noise variable), "dc" (discrete variable) or "st" (string variable) can also be used and will achieve the same result (see also Appendix E.3.1).
+It should be noted that the entry for a string variable is the corresponding mapped integer value that can be found in the file StringVar.lsox.
 The variable coordinates are specified as one row for each design point.
 See example below. - 2.
 Use the Setup dialog Repair option Evaluate Metamodels. - o Input: Each sampling point file must represent all the variables.
 LS-OPT checks whether all the variables defined in the file are represented in the LS-OPT input.
 Variable order is not important. - o Output: The ExtendedResults output can be found as a META file in the main working directory, e.g. ExtendedResultsMETAMaster_3.csv.
-The ExtendedResults file has variable, dependent, response, composite, objective, constraint, multi-objective and constraint violation values. - o If sampling points are defined before the start of an optimization run, the META file will be automatically computed for each iteration.
+The ExtendedResults file has variable, dependent, response, composite, objective, constraint, multi-objective and constraint violation values.

+o If sampling points are defined before the start of an optimization run, the META file will be automatically computed for each iteration.